CHenshaw010/Interactivity-in-a-3D-Scene/README.md

 </details>

 ### Important Note:
-This application currently does not work due to dependency issues.
-I'm actively working on updating the repository to contain functioning dependencies.
+This application currently does not work due to OpenGL dependency issues.
+While I'm actively working to solve this issue, the repository stands to demonstrate the coding capabilities within OpenGL.

 ### Personal Notes:
 - How do I approach designing software and developing programs?